-Since 2002, the NMBCA has provided nearly \$75 million in grants to support 628 projects in 36 countries.
+Since 2002, the NMBCA has provided nearly \$89 million in grants to support 717 projects in 43 countries.
 The NMBCA IMPACT Program targets 13 highly threatened Neotropical migratory bird species, with the goal of achieving a measurable biological improvement in these species over the next 5-10 years.
-The 13 species are all considered Species of Greatest Conservation Need (SGCN) in at least 15 and upwards of 32 states.
+The 13 species are all considered SGCN in at least 15 and upwards of 32 states.
 Numerous state fish and wildlife agencies through Southern Wings or through their own projects are involved in NMBCA projects.
 Arizona Game and Fish Department and Missouri Department of Conservation staff also review proposals.